Pregnancy Disability Leave Law in California: A Guide to PDL

 State Law Claims Start with a Government Agency

-When an employee decides to sue their employer for violating California’s maternity leave laws, they must first file a written complaint with California’s Department of Fair Employment and Housing (the “DFEH”).89 Employees pursuing a claim related to maternity leave violations cannot go straight to court with a lawsuit.90
+When an employee decides to sue their employer for violating California’s maternity leave laws, they must first file a written complaint with the California Civil Rights Department (CRD), formerly the Department of Fair Employment and Housing (DFEH).89 Employees pursuing a claim related to maternity leave violations cannot go straight to court with a lawsuit.90

-The DFEH complaint process is explained in our article: How to File a Work Discrimination Complaint with California’s DFEH.
+The complaint process is explained in our article: How to File a Work Discrimination Complaint with California’s Civil Rights Department.

-If, after a complaint is filed with the DFEH, the claim is not resolved, the employee will be issued a document called a right-to-sue letter.91 The employee may then pursue their case by bringing a lawsuit in court.
+After a complaint is filed with the CRD, the employee is entitled to a right-to-sue notice, which the department issues on request; an employee who wishes to go directly to court may request it immediately.91 The employee may then pursue their case by bringing a lawsuit in court.

 The Deadline to File (Statute of Limitations)

 Employees are up against strict deadlines when pursuing relief for maternity leave violations.
-If the employee is bringing claims under state law, they must file a complaint against the employer with California’s Department of Fair Employment and Housing (the “DFEH”) no later than three years of the date of the alleged violation.92
+If the employee is bringing claims under state law, they must file a complaint against the employer with the Civil Rights Department (CRD) no later than three years of the date of the alleged violation.92

-If the employee has gone through the administrative process and has been issued a right-to-sue letter from the DFEH, the employee with then have one year to file a lawsuit in civil court against the employer.93 This one-year clock starts ticking on the date the right-to-sue letter is issued.
+If the employee has gone through the administrative process and has been issued a right-to-sue letter from the CRD, the employee will then have one year to file a lawsuit in civil court against the employer.93 This one-year clock starts ticking on the date the right-to-sue letter is issued.

 There are, of course, exceptions to these time limits.
 You should speak with a lawyer immediately if you are unsure whether your claim is time-barred.